-ECDC will work with Member States, other European Agencies-notably EMEA and EFSA, the Commission, WHO and its other international partners to gather more information to update this risk assessment at intervals.
+ECDC will work with Member States, other European Agencies, notably the European Medicines Agency and European Food Safety Authority, the European Commission, WHO and its other international partners to gather more information to update this risk assessment at intervals.

 Pandemic viruses are unpredictable and can change their characteristics as they evolve and perhaps reassort with other influenza viruses, though there is no evidence that this has happened yet.
-It therefore remains possible that the pandemic virus could acquire resistance to neuraminidase inhibitors or even become more pathogenic.
+It